Skip to Main Content

 Tips to prepare your home for a natural disaster

-The best time to prepare for a disaster is before it happens.
-To protect a home from a natural disaster, being proactive is key.
-Building the home with wind-proof and fire-proof materials offers some of the best protection, but it is not essential.
-Some simple additional steps can be taken to keep a home safe before a natural disaster strikes.
+The best time to prepare your home for a disaster is before it happens.
+Being proactive is key; building the home with wind-proof and fire-proof materials offers some of the best protection, but it is not essential.
+You can still fortify your home against natural disasters without needing to do a complete home renovation.

 Reinforce doors and windows

 During a hurricane or tornado, doors can fly off and loose debris can break windows.
 Consider installing wind-resistant doors and windows or storm-proof shutters to keep them intact during a storm.
-For a temporary fix, board up windows and doors with plywood before a storm is expected to hit.
+In a pinch, you can board up windows and doors with plywood before a storm is expected to hit.

 Find water, gas and electrical lines

-When a storm is on the horizon, a homeowner might receive emergency instructions to turn off the home’s water, gas and electricity connections to prevent flooding and fire hazards.
-Water and power lines, if left unchecked, can cause additional damage, and as such, before a disaster happens, it’s important to know where those lines are located and how to shut them off.
+When a storm is on the horizon, you might receive emergency instructions to turn off the home’s water, gas and electricity connections to prevent flooding and fire hazards.
+Water and power lines, if left unchecked, can cause additional damage.
 If there is an evacuation order, disconnect water, gas and electrical lines before leaving.

 Use sandbags